The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 PQ_DISTRIBUTE |

-Controls data distribution for join operations. |
+Controls the data distribution method for join operations. |

 PQ_MAP |

-Specifies to use the mapping strategy for join operations on the followers. |
+Specifies the mapping strategy for join operations. |

 USE_NL_MATERIALIZATION |

-Forcibly materializes the left table in nested loop joins.
+Forces the materialization of the left table in nested loop joins.
 The reverse operation is NO_USE_NL_MATERIALIZATION. |

 NO_USE_NL_MATERIALIZATION |

-Prevents the left table from being materialized in nested loop joins.
+Prevents the materialization of the left table in nested loop joins.
 The reverse operation is USE_NL_MATERIALIZATION. |

 PX_JOIN_FILTER |

-Instructs the optimizer to control the use of JOIN FILTERS for hash joins.
+Indicates that the optimizer controls the use of JOIN FILTER in HASH JOIN.
 The reverse operation is NO_PX_JOIN_FILTER. |

 NO_PX_JOIN_FILTER |

-Instructs the optimizer to control the hash join to disable JOIN FILTERS.
+Indicates that the optimizer disables JOIN FILTER in HASH JOIN.
 The reverse operation is PX_JOIN_FILTER. |

 PX_PART_JOIN_FILTER |

-Instructs the optimizer to manually enable PART JOIN FILTERS.
+Indicates that the optimizer manually opens PART FILTER.
 The reverse operation is NO_PX_PART_JOIN_FILTER. |

 NO_PX_PART_JOIN_FILTER |

-Instructs the optimizer to manually disable PART JOIN FILTERS.
+Indicates that the optimizer manually closes PART FILTER.
 The reverse operation is NO_PX_PART_JOIN_FILTER. |

-USE_MERGE hint
+USE_MERGE Hint

 Syntax